romybeaute/MOSAICapp/README.md

 **Web app:** [huggingface.co/spaces/romybeaute/MOSAICapp](https://huggingface.co/spaces/romybeaute/MOSAICapp)

+If the space is sleeping, contact me (r.beaut@sussex.ac.uk) to restart it.

 ## Statement of Need

 Consciousness research increasingly relies on open-ended subjective reports to capture the richness of lived experience.
 Structured questionnaires like the Altered States of Consciousness scales or the MEQ impose predefined categories that can miss unexpected experiential dimensions.